Social & Behavioral Sciences

 Creating and maintaining healthy environments and practices in programs serving young children.
 Emphasis on assessing the child's health status, nutrition and food service, communicable disease recognition, transmission, and prevention, infection control, regulations and regulatory agencies, current topics, resources, and innovative practices.
 Prerequisites: None.

-Fundamental concepts of promoting a safe, but challenging learning environments.
+Fundamental concepts of promoting a safe, but challenging learning environment.
 Establishing and maintaining safety procedures in the early childhood setting.
-Emphasis on indoor and outdoor equipment and activities, risk analysis, accident, evacuation, and emergency plans, regulations, regulatory agencies and resources, current topics, and innovative practices.
+Emphasis on indoor and outdoor equipment and activities, risk analysis, accident, evacuation and emergency plans, regulations, regulatory agencies and resources, current topics, and innovative practices.
 Prerequisites: None.

 An exploration of the educational, social, and behavioral concerns involved in the successful inclusion of children with special needs into typical preschool classrooms.
 Includes discussion of strategies for adaptations and modifications of the environment and accessing existing resources in the community.
 Prerequisites: None.